DeSpace-Community/docs.despace-qf.com/source/current-round-info.md

 Lot of projects that are eligible for DeSpace round are eligible for [Other Gitcoin Grants](https://grants.gitcoin.co/) , hence it's recommended to Grantees to apply for every relevant to their project round.

-## Brief
+## Brief recap of each round steps

- 1. DeSpace QF Community fund-raises money for The Fund
+ 1. The DeSpace QF stewards and community fund-raises money and find sponsors for The Fund (aka Matching pool)
  1. Money is Distributed among Grantees (DeSpace Projects) using Quadratic Fund
  1. To get a portion of the fund Grantees has to raise donations, asking people to vote for project with money
  1. Votes shouldn't be bought in any sense.
-No Quid pro quo
+No Quid pro quo. (it will be detected)
  1. Voting happens on-chain using Gitcoin Allo protocol Stack
  1. To protect from Sybil Attacks Donors would have get get XX [Gitcoin Passport ](https://passport.gitcoin.co/)score, where XX - TBD
  1. The round will be on Arbitrum One chain, with $ETH, $USDC, $ARB accepted for vonations.
 This chain uses $ETH to pay for gas, so donating in $ETH would require less steps.
  1. Donors would have to Bridge their assets into Arbitrum One Chain, using [official Bridge](https://bridge.arbitrum.io)  or any other that could work e.g. [Hop Exchange](https://app.hop.exchange/).
- 1. **Don't transfer large amounts** Start small for test
+ 1. If this is your first time, we recommand you **only transfer small amounts** (coffee amounts)

 ## Twitter Spaces Plan